I completed a course in jewelry designing with the dream of one day becoming an established jewelry designer.

 These patterns are traditionally drawn in front of the entrance of the house.
 They are created by joining the dots through lines to form cubic and fractal patterns, using white rock powder or white rice powder.

-On the day of Pongal, an important harvest festival of a South Indian state, Tamil Nadu, the floor decorations are created using liquid rice-flour.
-The key designs comprise of sugarcane trees, pot with overflowing rice and sun.
+On the day of Pongal, an important harvest festival of a South Indian state, Tamil Nadu, the floor decorations are created using liquid rice flour.
+The key designs are comprised of sugarcane trees, pot with overflowing rice and sun.

 Onam, the famous festival of another South Indian state, Kerala, is characterized by stunning presentations of floor decorations using fresh flowers.